Eagle Scout Checklist

 __ Troop Eagle Scout Board of Review

 Troop Eagle Board will need at least two weeks notice when scheduling your review.
-Please bring all three binders containing an original and two copies of your eagle project and eagle application completely filled out and signed.
-The main binder should contain the baseball card inserts with all MB cards and Rank cards.
+Please bring your binder containing an original and two copies of your eagle project and eagle application completely filled out and signed.
+The binder should contain the baseball card inserts with all MB cards and Rank cards.
 It should contain any other awards you have earned.
 IE: JLT, NYLT, etc.

 - School - current and future plans